cheind/python-hls-stream/README.md

   (.venv) $ python -m hlsstream
   ```

   Point your browser to `http://127.0.0.1:5000`.
-Same commands, except for how to activate the venv apply to Windows.
+Same commands, except for how to activate the venv, apply to Windows.